patrickdk77/nginx-acme/README.md

 **Context:** acme_issuer

-Enables or disables verification of the ACME servier certificate.
+Enables or disables verification of the ACME server certificate.

 ### state_path